Applications

 Prostate Cancer

 The gold standard treatments for patients with low-risk localised prostate cancer are surgery or radiotherapy, but the side effects of the treatment and possible patient comorbidities might hamper patients to allow these kind of approaches.
 In such cases, as stated by the Guidelines on Prostate Cancer issued by medical associations in the America and Europe, Focal Therapy may be a therapeutic option to offer to those patients, preferably recommended within a clinical trial setting.
-Among the available Focal Therapies, SoracteLite Transperineal Laser Ablation (TPLA) is a new Focal Laser Ablation (FLA) method that can destroy the lesion without causing the undesired side effects of radical therapies.
+Among the available Focal Therapies, SoracteLite Transperineal Laser Ablation (TPLATM) is a new Focal Laser Ablation (FLA) method that can destroy the lesion without causing the undesired side effects of radical therapies.

 Kidney Cancer